 The personal injury guidelines in Ireland encompass a range of factors to ensure that compensation for amputation and severe arm injuries is just and reflective of the multifaceted impact on an individual’s life.
 By addressing physical, psychological, and practical implications, these guidelines provide a structured approach to delivering fair compensation for the challenges faced by victims of such injuries.

-Our team of experienced arm amputation claim solicitors is available to guide clients through the process of making a hand injury claim.
+Our team of experienced arm amputation claim solicitors is available to guide clients through making a hand injury claim.
 Utilising a solicitor can simplify the paperwork and filing required for this process.

 Solicitors